There's plenty to be encouraged by as Indian growth revives, reforms get serious and consumption expands.

 It's equally the case that some of the legacy problems linger - a lack of private capex, unexciting job creation and asset quality problems for banks - particularly public sector banks - to name a few.

-Q: Which factors do you see driving this forward momentum?A: There's incredibly strong political capital for the ruling party post Assembly Election outcomes and this increases the likelihood of continued reform momentum.
+Which factors do you see driving this forward momentum?Answer: There's incredibly strong political capital for the ruling party post Assembly Election outcomes and this increases the likelihood of continued reform momentum.
 The twin focal points of the government appear to be a smooth implementation of Goods and Services Tax (GST) and continuing to maintain fiscal balance through expansion of Direct Benefit Transfer (DBT) to many more central government schemes.

 The recent approval of four bills related to GST imply it is on track for the intended 1 July 2017 roll-out.
 On the whole, goods manufacturers seem happy with the way GST is being envisaged and with the tax offsets they are likely to get.
 In addition service companies appear more wary about getting all the eligible tax offsets- particularly because of the need to register separately in all states and union territories.